karopapier/KaroBackbone/README.md

 KaroBackbone
 ============

-Bare, from scratch, and simple - backbone.js rendering a Game
+Bare, from scratch, and simple - backbone.js rendering a Karopapier Game